hadolint/hadolint/README.md

 hadolint --trusted-registry my-company.com:500 <Dockerfile> # Warn when using untrusted FROM images
 ```

-Docker comes to the rescue, providing an easy way how to run `hadolint` on most
+### Docker

-platforms.
+Docker comes to the rescue, providing an easy way how to run `hadolint` on most platforms.

 Just pipe your `Dockerfile` to `docker run`:

 ```bash